rodrigozr/sqs-grep/readme.md

   --moveTo queue name           Move matched messages to the given destination queue
   --copyTo queue name           Copy matched messages to the given destination queue
   --publishTo topic ARN         Publish matched messages to the given destination SNS topic
-  --all                         Matches all messages in the queue (do not filter anything).
+  --republish                   Republishes matched messages from SNS back to their topic of origin --all                         Matches all messages in the queue (do not filter anything).
 Setting this flag
                                 overrides --body and --attribute